Mongolian Gers (Yurts)

 What kind of gers are available?

 We offer a variety of sizes ranging from 10 feet in diameter to 23 feet in diameter.
-All dimensions are approximate because each ger is handmade.
+All dimensions are approximate.
+Because each ger is handmade, size will vary a bit.

 How much does this artifact cost?

 All gers are presold.
 We must sell at least 6 total in order to ship a container from Mongolia.
 If we sell a total of 10 gers or more, there will be a price break.
+See our pricing table below.
 You can order just one, as long as we sell at least 5 more.
 So tell your friends!

 When will I receive my ger?